Skip to content

 Emilia had gathered all her courage those days and also requested a meeting with her drama school internship coordinator.
 She tells her that she did not consent, that it is rape.
 She expresses fear that she will fail her internship and will be judged badly.
 Via Whatsapp, she receives compliments for telling her story: 'I am proud of you'.
 Emilia is referred to the guidance & support coordinator with whom she has a conversation.
 The latter reports it on the school's online information system.
 A striking report.

-The advice from the supporter, by the way, was: drink less!
+By the way, the advice from the support person was: drink less!

 The internship coordinator and Emilia agree to raise the matter prior to the usual internship assessment interview with the company's head of technology.
 The conversation takes place at the theatre school on 28 June.
 The coordinator kicks off the conversation with Emilia's story and 'no consent given'.
 What the theatre group has done with that.
 Will do.
 The head of technology, according to Emilia, brushes it off (she already spoke to him on 16/6 and called it rape) and he soon wants to talk about the usual assessment.
 The school repeatedly asks what consequences this has for Richard and whether the company is still a safe placement company for students.
-That the head of engineering did not want to address these issues and Emilia's story, that school did not insist, felt as if someone was again not behind her.
+That the head of engineering did not want to address these issues and Emilia's story, that school did not insist, felt as if, again, there was not someone behind her.

 Neither organisation writes a report of the conversation on Emilia's allegation, nor on the internship assessment.